 A former High Sheriff of the West Midlands and former president of the Birmingham Chamber of Commerce, he is a Non-Executive Director of SLR Management Limited and of Staffline Group plc, and a board member of Advantage West Midlands and Worcester Warriors RFC; he is also a Director of Real Estate Investors plc.
 John was awarded the OBE for services to the leading national charity for deaf-blind people, Sense, of which he is also Chair.

 BRIDGET BLOW (2006 –present)

 She is also a non‐executive director of the Coventry Building Society and a Council member of the University of Birmingham.
-Bridget has recently been appointed the first female Chair of the City of Birmingham Symphony Orchestra.
+Bridget is the first female Chair of the City of Birmingham Symphony Orchestra.